-Key Information - for explanatory no

-Policy consultation period 1 November 2020 to 8 January 2021

-Policy determined on 8 February 2021

-Policy contact name and position Robin Scott, Headteacher

-Amendments after determination The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.

-Department for Education number 878-2006

-Age range 4 to 11.
-There is also Early Years provision from 2

-Type of school Academy primary school

-Admissions authority Link Academy Trust

-Normal round intake Reception

-Published Admission Number 10

-Priority for children to another school

-Priority for children from another sett

-Designated religious character No

-Admissions catchment area Yes - see below

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below

-Key Dates Normal round

-When to apply 15 November 2021 to the National Closing Date of 15 January 2022

-Decision National Offer Date which is 19 April 2022

-from 15 May 2022 or from 20 days after the refusal, whichever is later 2

-Deadline to submit appeal 31 May 2022

-Deadline to hear appeal 29 July 2022 3

-Key Dates In-Year admission

-When to apply from 1 June 2022 for Year Groups 1 to 6

-Desision from 1 September 2022 for Reception

-Decision within 10 school days of an application

-from 20 school days after refusal

-within 30 school days of the form being submitted

-Contacts for further information

-Devon School Admissions Service

-0345 155 1019 admissions@devon.gov.uk

-Devon Council policies, information and admissions application forms

-devon.cc/admissions and devon.cc/admissionarrangements Clerk to the Independent School Admissions Appeals

-0345 155 1019 devon.cc/appeals

-Devon Education Transport Team

-0345 155 1019 devon.cc/schooltransport

-Children's Education Advisory Service - advice for service families

-01980 618244 DCYP-CEAS-Enquiries@mod.gov.uk

-The Department for Education (DfE)

-0870 000 2288 www.education.gov.uk

-Office of the Schools Adjudicator 01325 735303 www.education
+To september 101 och landerly notes; dee 74550 may 1 Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 6 February 2023 Policy published on school website 15 March 2023 Policy contact name and position Robin Scott, Headteacher Amendments after determination า - Department for Education school l number 878-2006 Age range 4 to 11.
+There is also Early Years provision from 2.
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 10 Priority for children to another se Queen Elizabeth's School 1 Priority for children from another setting Cheriton Bishop School Nursery Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from n Yes, if this is the closest school available to home Devon County Council 2 Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below Key Dates Normal round to Re eception When to apply nber 2023 to 15 January 2024 Decision 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 202 024 Deadline to hear appeal 26 July 2024 4)24 4 Key Dates In-Year admission When to apply from 1 Jun ne 2024 for Year Groups 1 to 6 from 1 Sep ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted

-1 Under the policy for 2022-23.
-It is for the linked secondary school to decide whether to give priority in its admissions policy.
+1 It is for the linked school to decide whether to give priority to our pupils in its admissions policy.
 That can change from one year to the next, following public consultation.